-- The high heat rate performance of clinker K seems to be related to the high C3A content, which is also reflected in a high alumina ratio.
-While working with significantly different cements at the time, Lerch [15] noted similar "spikes" in the rate of heat evolution of cements with high C3A contents.
-He also noted that the magnitude of the heat rate "spike" decreased and the time of its occurrence increased as the SO3 content of the cement increased.
-Macphee and Lachowski [16] note that the presence of periclase has the effect of reducing the hydration kinetics of the cement.
+• The high heat rate performance of clinker K seems to be related to the high C3A content, which is also reflected in a high alumina ratio.
+While working with significantly different cements at the time, Lerch [23] noted similar "spikes" in the rate of heat evolution of cements with high C3A contents.
+He also noted that the magnitude of the heat rate "spike" decreased and the time of its occurrence increased as the $SO_3$ content of the cement increased.
+Macphee and Lachowski [24] note that the presence of periclase has the effect of reducing the hydration kinetics of the cement.
 However, in the case of clinker K, it appears that the effect of the relatively high periclase content is overshadowed by the effect of the high C3A content.
+Furthermore, given the finer distribution of the dendritic form of belite in this clinker, this phase may show earlier hydration than would normally be expected with more typical belite phases.
+However, the extent to which this contributes to early heat evolution will require further investigation.

-Furthermore, the dendritic form of the belite in this clinker, may also encourage earlier hydration of this phase. - There are very few common chemical or morphological characteristics between clinkers A, B, E, F and H to indicate that they should belong in a joint heat rate category as measured in the adiabatic calorimeter tests.
+- There appears to be very few common chemical or morphological characteristics between clinkers A, B, E, F and H to indicate that they should belong in a joint heat rate category as measured in the adiabatic calorimeter tests.
 This is particularly so when considering the clinkers that have been categorised as low-heat clinkers (C, D and G).
-These two groups of clinker are not distinguishable on the bases of the chemical analysis or the morphological descriptions.

-Because of the relatively high alite contents, none of the clinkers assessed conform to the description of a "low-heat" cement as described by Jackson [17].
+These two groups of clinker are not distinguishable on the basis of the chemical analysis or the morphological descriptions. - Because of the relatively high alite contents, none of the clinkers assessed conform to the description of a "typical low-heat" cement as described by Jackson [25], who suggests a C3S content of 34% for this cement classification.

 At this stage, we should speculate that the characterisation techniques used for the clinkers has not provided sufficient information to discriminate between the clinkers on the basis of the rate of heat liberation.
-It may be that a more detailed analysis of the polymorph [18] composition of the clinker phases is necessary to better understand the hydration kinetics of a particular phase.
+It may be that a more detailed analysis of the polymorph [26] composition of the clinker phases is necessary to better understand the hydration kinetics of a particular phase.
 A further useful analysis would be to consider the phase distribution in the different size fractions of the ground cement.
 Cements with a higher proportion of alite in the finer fractions can be expected to show higher rates of heat evolution, even if the bulk alite content is not unusually high.